CyberShadow/btdu/README.md

 - **Estimate compressed data size**

-  If you use btrfs data compression (whether to save space / improve performance / conserve flash writes), btdu can be used to estimate how much real disk space compressed data uses.
+  If you use btrfs data compression (whether to save space, improve performance, or conserve flash writes), btdu can be used to estimate how much real disk space compressed data uses.

 - **Estimate unreachable extent size**

   A feature unique to btdu is the ability to estimate the amount of space used by unreachable parts of extents, i.e. data in extents containing older versions of file content which has since been overwritten.
-This btrfs "dark matter" can be an easy to overlook space hog, which could be eliminated by rewriting or defragmenting affected files.
+This btrfs "dark matter" can be an easily overlooked space hog, which can be eliminated by rewriting or defragmenting affected files.

 - **Understand btrfs space usage**

   btdu shows explanations for hierarchy objects and common errors, which can help understand how btrfs uses disk space.
-The `--expert` mode enables collection and display of [additional size metrics](CONCEPTS.md#size-metrics), providing more insight into allocation of objects with non-trivial sharing.
+The `--expert` mode enables the collection and display of [additional size metrics](CONCEPTS.md#size-metrics), providing more insight into the allocation of objects with non-trivial sharing.
 [Logical and physical sampling modes](CONCEPTS.md#logical-vs-physical-space) can help understand RAID space usage, especially when using multiple profiles.

 Installation